-- All members of staff have been provided with a copy of part one or annex A of 'Keeping Children Safe in Education' 2022 which covers safeguarding information for staff.
-Note: Annex A KCSIE 2022 is a condensed version of Part one which can be provided instead of Part one to those staff who do not directly work with children, if the governing body or proprietor think it will provide a better basis for those staff to promote the welfare and safeguard children.
-If schools/colleges opt to use Annex A with some staff due to their role, leaders may wish to document this decision within the policy, for example, 'all members of staff who do not work directly with children will read Annex A. If the school requires all staff to read part one, remove the reference to 'annex A.' - School leaders, including the DSL will read KCSIE in its entirety. - School leaders and all members of staff who work directly with children will read annex B. - All members of staff have signed to confirm that they have read and understood the national guidance shared with them.
-This is recorded on the central record. - All new staff and volunteers (including agency and third-party staff) receive safeguarding and child protection training (including online safety), including information to ensure they are aware of the school internal safeguarding processes, as part of their induction.
+- All members of staff have been provided with a copy of part one of 'Keeping Children Safe in Education' 2022 which covers safeguarding information for staff. - School leaders, including the DSL will read KCSIE in its entirety. - o School leaders and all members of staff who work directly with children will read annex B. - All members of staff have signed to confirm that they have read and understood the national guidance shared with them.
+A hard copy of the register is kept in the Headteacher's office and an electronic copy is kept on the single central record.

+- All new staff and volunteers (including agency and third-party staff) receive safeguarding and child protection training (including online safety), including information to ensure they are aware of the school internal safeguarding processes, as part of their induction.
+This will be achieved via specific training by the DSL.
 This training is regularly updated and is in line with advice from the safeguarding partners. - All governors and trustees receive appropriate safeguarding and child protection (including online safety) training at induction.
 This training equips them with the knowledge to provide strategic challenge to test and assure that our safeguarding policies and procedures are effective and support the delivery of a robust whole school approach to safeguarding.
 This training is regularly updated.
-List how this will be achieved, for example, annual updates, or refresher training every two years.

-- All staff members (including agency and third-party staff) will receive appropriate child protection training (including online safety) to ensure they are aware of a range of safeguarding issues.
+This will be achieved by annual updates and refresher training every year.
+Governors are invited along to our Staff training Day in September. - All staff members (including agency and third-party staff) will receive appropriate child protection training (including online safety) to ensure they are aware of a range of safeguarding issues.
 This training will be updated at least annually.
-List how this will be achieved, for example, annual inset/twilight training. - Online safety training for staff will be integrated, aligned and considered as part of the whole school safeguarding approach and wider staff training and curriculum planning.
-List how this will be achieved, for example, specific online safety training, annual updates. - In addition to specific child protection training, all staff will receive regular safeguarding and child protection updates, at least annually, to provide them with relevant skills and knowledge to safeguard children effectively.
-List how this will be achieved for example, via email, e-bulletins, staff meetings. - ASPIRE recognises the expertise staff build by undertaking safeguarding training and from managing safeguarding concerns on a daily basis and staff are encouraged to contribute to and shape school safeguarding arrangements and child protection policies.
-List how this will be achieved for example, via input from knowledgeable and experienced staff, inviting input at staff meetings. - The DSL and Executive Headteacher/HoS will provide an annual report to the governing body detailing safeguarding training undertaken by all staff and will maintain an up to date record of who has been trained.
+This will be achieved during our annual inset training in September. - Online safety training for staff will be integrated, aligned and considered as part of the whole school safeguarding approach and wider staff training and curriculum planning.
+This will be achieved during our annual inset training in September and regular online safety updates throughout the year. - In addition to specific child protection training, all staff will receive regular safeguarding and child protection updates, at least annually, to provide them with relevant skills and knowledge to safeguard children effectively.
+This will be achieved during our annual inset training in September and regular weekly updates in staff meetings throughout the year. - St Ethelbert's Catholic Primary School and Nursery recognises the expertise staff build by undertaking safeguarding training and from managing safeguarding concerns on a daily basis and staff are encouraged to contribute to and shape school safeguarding arrangements and child protection policies.
+This will be achieved, via input from knowledgeable and experienced staff, inviting input at staff meetings. - The DSL and headteacher will provide an annual report to the governing body/proprietor detailing safeguarding training undertaken by all staff and will maintain an up to date record of who has been trained.